top of page

 Has it 'fixed' our three worries?

+We now move on to Guyton Klinger.
 We remove the capital preservation rules 15 years from the plan's end as GK specified.
-Timeline does not allow the prosperity rule to extend to the end of the plan, so we have set it at 35 years (five years from the end of the plan).
+Timeline does not allow the prosperity rule to extend to the end of the plan, so we have set it at 40 years (five years from the end of the plan).

 Guyton-Klinger configuration in Timeline.